PSLCL/testing-framework/portal/README.md

 ### Configure Ivy Artifact Provider

-The Ivy artifact provider is configured using an ivysettings.xml file in the /testing-framework/portal/config/ directory.
+The Ivy artifact provider is configured using an `ivysettings.xml` file in the `testing-framework/portal/config/` directory.
 On synchronize, the Ivy Artifact Provider will download artifacts provided by included resolvers.

+### Configure Server Certificate

+You will need to generate a server certificate appropriate to your site/hostname and place it in `testing-framework/portal/config/server.pfx`.
+Additionally you will need to set the password for your certificate in the `testing-framework/portal/config/config.js` file.

 ## Build the platform
 The dtfexec command line tool is included as part of the [testing-framework platform](../platform/README.md).